SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: Performance Evaluation

-In this section, we present only simulation results of SERENA and all SERENADE variants under (non-bursty) Bernoulli i.i.d. arrival processes described above.
-We have also simulated them under busty ON-OFF arrival processes.
-Those simulation results, which show that all SERENADE variants perform as well as SERENA under heavy bursty traffic, will be shown in \autoref{subsubsec: bursty-arrivals}.

-\subsubsection{Throughput Performance}
+\subsection{Throughput Performance}

-First of all, our simulation results show that both C-SERENADE and O-SERENADE (without the COW modification) can empirically achieve $100\%$ throughput under all $4$ traffic load matrices and {\it i.i.d.} Bernoulli traffic arrivals: The VOQ lengths remain stable under an offered load of $0.99$ in all these simulations.
-Both SERENADE's also do so under bursty traffic arrivals, as shown in \autoref{subsubsec: bursty-arrivals}.
+\modifiedHL{ Our simulation results show that O-SERENADE can achieve $100\%$ throughput under all $4$ load matrices and {\it i.i.d.} Bernoulli traffic arrivals: The VOQ lengths remain stable under an offered load of $0.99$ in all these simulations. }

-\subsubsection{Delay Performance}
+\subsection{Delay Performance}

-Now we shift our focus to the delay performances of C-SERENADE and O-SERENADE, and their stabilized variants SC-SERENADE and SO-SERENADE.
-We compare their delay performances only with that of SERENA, because the merits of SERENA (\eg superb complexity-performance tradeoff) were thoroughly established in \cite{GiacconePrabhakarShah2003SerenaJSAC}.
-We refer readers to \cite{GiacconePrabhakarShah2003SerenaJSAC} for detailed performance (throughput and delay) comparisons between SERENA and some other crossbar scheduling algorithms such as iSLIP~\cite{McKeown99iSLIP}, iLQF~\cite{McKeown1995iLQF}, and MWM~\cite{McKeownMekkittikulAnantharamEtAl1999}.
+\modifiedHL{ Now we shift our focus to the delay performance of O-SERENADE.
+We compare its delay performance only with that of SERENA and MWM.
+We refer readers to \cite{GiacconePrabhakarShah2003SerenaJSAC} for comparisons between SERENA and some other crossbar scheduling algorithms such as iSLIP~\cite{McKeown99iSLIP} and iLQF~\cite{McKeown1995iLQF}. }